 In order to prepare the report, a special requirement questionnaire template has been prepared, focusing on open data access aspects of the community’s domain specific data management issues.
 The report has been sent to representatives of communities and based on their feedback a summary of requirements highlighting major data management characteristics and specific open data access issues has been prepared.

-Furthermore, a set of significant common requirements has been identified and compared with analysis of state of the art technologies available currently.
-Based on the analysis, selection of technology for the basis of EGI Engage has been proposed and a list of gaps, which need to be developed, has been identified.
+Furthermore, a set of significant common requirements has been identified and compared with analysis of state of the art technologies currently available.
+Based on the analysis, the selection of the technology for the basis of EGI-Engage has been proposed and a list of gaps, which need to be developed, has been identified.

 Introduction